 Using spotlights under the seating and decking is a fantastic way to create a seamless look yet brighten up the specific area.

 You can even create a faux fire look.
 Create a cut out in a bench, then place lights at the back.
-Place stones around and in front.
-Then finish with some clear acrylic
+Next, place stones around and in front, and finish with some clear acrylic.

-This may seem like a weird suggestion, afterall as we are talking about garden lighting ideas.
-However, candle both the real kind and the battery-powered versions, are excellent for adding depth to an area.
+As we are talking about garden lighting ideas, this may seem like a weird suggestion.
+However, candles, both the real kind and the faux battery-powered versions, are excellent for adding depth to any area.

 Candles are also fantastic for bringing life to small gardens and balconies.

 Since there is no right way to use candles, it’s best to experiment.
 One of our favourite ways is to use a few different height candles on a plate.
 Then use these plates to mark the seating area or on a table.

 If you already have some hurricane vases with candles in, then consider using them outdoors as well.

 Get that festival look by adding festoon lights or string lights.
 You can drape them through trees and hedges or suspend them over a dining area with poles.
 Either is a simple way to add a canopy of light and relive those festival vibes.